lorem-ipsumm/eleven-eleven/README.md

  I plan on occasionaly tweaking how the "game" works as I learn what people like and are willing to do.

+ If you're interested in seeing what happens, you can check out the bot here: https://twitter.com/make_a_wish_bot